 despite any other enactment.

-[Clause 5 inserted by No. 58 of 1999 s.
+[Clause 5 inserted: No. 58 of 1999 s.
 52.]

 6. Protection

 Despite any obligation or duty that a person has to effect or continue any supply of gas, neither that person, the Minister, the State, any Minister of the Crown, nor an officer or servant of any of them, is liable for —